 That being said, meeting the needs and expectations of current and prospective families simultaneously can be tricky.
-Prospective families want to know things like, “How has your curriculum adapted because of COVID-19?” while current families want to know things like, “What’s for lunch?”
-But, trying to meet the needs of everyone on your homepage simply cannot be done.
+Prospective families want to know things like, “How does your curriculum prepare students?” while current families want to know things like, “What’s for lunch?”

-Every school's homepage — whether you work at a small Catholic school Texas or a large district in Utah — serves two main purposes:
+Every school website's homepage design — whether you work at a small independent school in Texas or a large district in Utah — serves two major purposes:

-- Provide clear direction as to where to go next to find the information they need
+- Provide clear direction for families to find the information they need

-While the old saying goes "you should never judge a book by its cover," we all do — quite literally.
+While the old saying goes, "You should never judge a book by its cover," we all do — quite literally.
 A compelling book cover leads a passerby to pick up the book and read the synopsis.
-Reading the synopsis leads to sifting through a few pages.
-And sifting through a few pages hopefully leads to a purchase.
-The same is true about your website.
+Reading the synopsis leads to sifting through a few pages, and those pages hopefully lead to a purchase.
+The same is true about the website design for your school.

-A compelling homepage entices website visitors to stay, which leads them to explore and learn more about your school.
-Then hopefully — whether on that particular visit or a future one — they fill out a form to learn more about what your school has to offer.
+A compelling, user-friendly homepage entices website visitors to stay, which leads them to explore and learn more about your school.
+Then — whether on that particular visit or a future one — they fill out a form to learn more about what your school offers.

-This one is really important, and is the key to avoiding a cluttered homepage.
-Just because information is important doesn't mean it should live in your homepage.
+Just because information is important doesn't mean it should live on your homepage.
 Would an author put their novel's plot twist on the cover of a book?
 No.

-While your homepage's content should be compelling enough to encourage visitors to stay, it should also provide very clear directionals for both prospective and current families.
-Think of it like a table of contents!
-In a way, your homepage experience should say "If you find this interesting, go here," or "If you're looking for more information on this, skip ahead to this page."
+While your homepage's content should be compelling enough to encourage visitors to stay, it should also be easy to navigate and provide clear directions for prospective and current families.

 Kansas City Public Schools is a fantastic example of a purposeful homepage with great directionals.
-For current families, navigating to the "Families", "Select a School", or "Reopening KCPS" happens in a single click.
-That "next step" is obvious.
-For prospective families, learning more about what makes KCPS special happens naturally through beautiful videos, photos, testimonials and written content.
+For current families, navigating to the "Families" or "Select a School" happens in a single click.
+For prospective families, learning more about what makes KCPS special happens naturally through beautiful videos, photos, quotes, and high-quality written content.

-While KCPS's new website certainly makes a great homepage (and website!) look easy.
-Many school websites make common homepage mistakes, including:
+While KCPS's website certainly makes for a great online presence, many school websites make common homepage mistakes, including:

 - Confusing navigation